wdi-sf-jan-2014/notes/user_auth/UserSessionsAndAuth.md

 ##Authentication

 There are a couple of gems that provide authentication and authorization out of the box.
-For example: Clearance, Authlogic, Devise, and CanCan.
+For example: Clearance, Authlogic, Devise.
+Some gems provide authorization functionality only, like CanCan.

+What's the difference between authentication and authorization?

 Why roll your own?